Kgo222/ClassroomClarity/notebooks/maddie/README.md

 - Change some GPIOs for the screen
 - Fix button footprint
 - Remove extra 0.1uF cap on button debounce → unnecessary complexity
-- Can make the rotary encoder caps just 1uF too

 ## Team Meeting Notes